InesBosch/ParadisePapers/README.md

 # Paradise Papers Analysis
-We are analyzing the consequences of widespread tax evasion, offshore investments, and corruption by developing a database using PostgreSQL.
-The Paradise Papers dataset, whose data was the collective effort of the German newspaper Süddeutsche Zeitung, the International Consortium of Investigative Journalists (ICIJ) and 95 media partners, is our focal point.
+We analyzed the consequences of widespread tax evasion, offshore investments, and corruption by developing a database using PostgreSQL.
+The Paradise Papers dataset, whose data was the collective effort of the German newspaper Süddeutsche Zeitung, the International Consortium of Investigative Journalists (ICIJ) and 95 media partners, was our focal point.

-The UN Human Development Programme's Human Development Index dataset and the Transparency International Perceived Corruption dataset will also be used to provide further insight.
+The UN Human Development Programme's Human Development Index dataset and the Transparency International Perceived Corruption dataset was also be used to provide further insight.
 ## Learning Goals
-We wish to investigate the following questions in relation to the database that we will be creating:
+We wished to investigate the following questions in relation to the database that we will be creating:

     1. How many companies and individuals were unveiled in the Paradise Papers leak?
     2. How many countries were involved and what is the biggest tax haven?
     3. Can we compare the human development index with the corruption perception index and reach a conclusion about how they are correlated?
 ## Schema
-Our database will contain the following 7 tables:
+Our database contains the following 7 tables:

     1. Officer (oID, cID, oName)
 A tuple in this relation contains an officer's (a person directly involved in a shell corporation) personal ID, country of residence ID, and name.